jmstacey/cfbackup/README.markdown

 * Backup a single file or directory (recursion uses pseudo directories)
 * Pipe data straight to container
 * Free transfers over local Rackspace network for Slicehost/Cloud Server customers in DFW1 datacenter

 Requirements
 --------------

-TODO: Complete this area
 * ruby-cloudfiles

+Note: If you install CFBackup as a gem, all of the dependencies _should_ automatically be installed for you.

 Install
 -----------

 * gem sources -a http://gems.github.com
 * sudo gem install jmstacey-cfbackup

-Depending on what Operating System you're using, you may be required to install libs that are outside of the gem world.

 Copyright
 ------------